Best Manta Ray Diving in the World - Bluewater Dive Travel

 Best Manta Ray Diving

-When to visit Yap?
+When to Visit Yap

 Since manta rays can be seen in Yap pretty much all year round, this makes scheduling a visit easy.
 But if you want to take a chance on seeing the mantas’ mating dance, then schedule a trip between October and March.
 Yap’s waters remain in the comfortable ‘80s˚F the whole year round.

 Yap has a range of resort options, from budget to luxurious, such as Manta Bay Resort and Yap Pacific Dive Resort.
+Read about Laura's unique trip to Yap from Palau.

-Honorable mentions:
+Honorable Mentions:

 There are a number of other great places in the world where manta rays can be found, but the BWT team has three, in particular, that deserve special mention.